AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-03-load-more-button-focus/index.md

 Load-more buttons are great for accessibility, but you need to take care when implementing them so that you don't create a frustrating user experience.
 By default, when a button is clicked via keyboard, it steals focus from the rest of the document.
 This is normally the expected behavior, but if the button is being used to load more results, it forces the user to tab *backwards* to find where they left off in the list.

-In this article, we looked at how to fix that problem using refs and by focusing the first new result each time the list grows.
-Now, after a user clicks the load-more button with their keyboard, their focus will jump to the first newly inserted result.
+In this article, we looked at how to fix that problem by focusing the first new result each time the list grows.
+Now, after a user clicks the load-more button with their keyboard, their keyboard focus will jump to the first newly inserted result.
 This allows them to continue tabbing forward normally rather than having to backtrack.